Why You Need 5G + Fiber Together

 Will 5G replace my home internet?

-5G home internet is starting to become available, however, it’s not yet widespread.
 On the whole, 5G isn’t really a replacement for an existing fiber line.
-Fiber is your best bet for connecting your home to internet service, and 5G will let you take your connectivity on the road.
+Fiber is your best bet for connecting your home to internet service, and today 5G will let you take your connectivity on the road.